 Take rate is a key driver of our revenue and provides comparability to other marketplaces.
 The numerator used to calculate our take rate is equal to net consignment sales and the denominator is equal to the numerator plus consignor commissions.
 Net consignment sales represent the value of sales from consigned goods net of platform-wide discounts less consignor commission, product returns and order cancellations.
 We exclude direct revenue from our calculation of take rate because direct revenue represents the sale of inventory owned by us, which costs are included in cost of direct revenue.
 Our take rate reflects the high level of service that we provide to our consignors across multiple touch points and the consistently high velocity of sales for their goods.
 In November 2022, we updated our take rate structure with the goals of optimizing take rate, limiting consignment of lower value items, and increasing supply of higher value items.
-We continue to assess the impact of our updated take rate structure and may implement further changes to increase the supply of mid-value items.
-Previously, our take rate was primarily based on a tiered commission structure for consignors, where the more they sell the higher percent commission they earn.
-Consignors typically started at a 55% commission (which equals a 45% take rate for us) and could earn up to a 70% commission.
-In addition, there were commission exceptions from the tiered commission structure based on category and price point of the items.

-Beginning in November 2022, the take rate structure is primarily based on the category and the price point of the sold items.
+Our take rate structure is primarily based on the category and the price point of the sold items.
 For example, under the updated take rate structure, consignors can earn 20% commission on all sold items under \$100, and up to 90% commission on watches sold for over \$7,500.
 We launched a pricing tool for our consignors that provides detail on commission rates for specific categories and other aspects of the take rate structure.
 Consignors are eligible to receive additional commissions based on total net sales under an added tiered commission structure.
 Management assesses changes in take rates by monitoring the volume of GMV and take rate across each discrete commission grouping, encompassing commission tiers and exceptions.